The Idaho Foodbank is the largest provider of free food assistance in the state, with warehouses in Boise, Lewiston, and Pocatello.

 Nutrition programs operated by The Idaho Foodbank strategically provide food directly to hungry children and families through the weekend Backpack program; Picnic in the Park summer lunches; School Pantries; and the Cooking Matters nutrition education classes.

 The School Pantry program was created in response to information we collected from Backpack participant surveys.
 Of the children surveyed, 86% were sharing their backpack contents with other family members, which was not the intended use of the backpack meals.
-To address the issue of family-wide hunger, the Foodbank designed and implemented the School Pantry program during the 2010-2011 school year.
 Schools set aside a room for food items (provided by the Foodbank) where the entire family can access food when supplies at home run low.
-The program is intended to be used as a supplement the family’s food needs.

-The Cooking Matters program teaches low-income families and individuals life skills such as food purchasing strategies to make healthy foods more affordable, how to prepare healthy and nutritious foods for taste and safety, and nutrition education to help them make the healthiest food choices
+Cooking Matters teaches low-income families and individuals life skills such as food purchasing strategies to make healthy foods more affordable, how to prepare healthy and nutritious foods for taste and safety, and nutrition education to help them make the healthiest food choices.

 Getting the food to people in need.